Search This Blog

 bengo diced thin 'n' ginger tea.

-(Ginger and bengo being root plants which thrive in Middle Eastern gardens.)
+(Ginger and bengo being plants which thrive in gardens east of Eden.)

 Once upon a time